JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 # Xebicon-app - version 2
-In the [previous exercise](../exercise2/README.md) we learnt to parametrize our pipeline, and we added a new parameter "version".
+In the [previous exercise](../exercise2/README.md) we learned to parameterize our pipeline, and we added a new parameter "version".

 This version v2 of *xebicon-frontend* uses a backend application in order to fetch the Xebicon slots to display.